We may earn commission from affiliate links β

 Sakarun Beach

 Leave the city behind with a day at Sakarun Beach.
 About thirty kilometers west of Sali on Dugi Otok, this pebble/sand beach is one of the most beautiful in the region and arguably even Croatia.
-Shallow waters bring warmer sea temperatures along with the opportunity to walk far out into the bay.
+Shallow waters bring warmer sea temperatures and the opportunity to walk far into the bay.
 Grab your snorkel gear and a towel to spend the day here.

 Cocktails and bites to eat are available at two locations along the shore, and a train also makes a stop here should you need public transport.
 This Zadar beach is just stunning.